nuppington-bit/Arcane/guilds.md

 + A set of advanced combat training resources and access to a wide range of combat techniques and strategies.
 <br><br><br>

+## The Elixirists' League
+This guild is dedicated to the study and practice of alchemy, the art of transmuting base metals into gold and creating potions, remedies, and tinctures with magical properties.
+Members of this guild are skilled in the creation of a wide range of alchemical and medicinal products, including potions, remedies, tinctures, and elixirs.
+They are also proficient in the use of alchemical techniques for various purposes.
+The guild is highly respected for its contributions to the field of alchemy and medicinal knowledge, and its members are often sought out for their expertise.

+#### Stat values
++ Intelligence: Very High
++ Wisdom: High
++ Dexterity: High
++ Creativity: High
++ Endurance: Moderate
++ Perception: High

+#### Guild benefits
++ The ability to create custom alchemical and medicinal products, as well as discounts on alchemical and medicinal supplies and equipment.
+<br><br><br>

 # Connections and relationships between guilds